awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 ## Examples<a name="r_VACUUM_command-examples"></a>

-Reclaim space and database and re\-sort rows in alls tables based on the default 95 percent vacuum threshold\.
+Reclaim space and database and re\-sort rows in all tables based on the default 95 percent vacuum threshold\.

 ```
 vacuum;